ikolomiets/ikolomiets.github.io/logging-with-slack-and-log4j.md

   logger.warn("something terrible has happened")
 ```

-Indeed `WARN` logging level is often used to indicate that something odd has happened in your application logic, but
+Indeed `WARN` log level is often used to indicate that something odd has happened in your application logic, but
 not too critical that you can't recover from (in that case `ERROR` level would be appropriate).
-Almost by definition this is about rare events that are hard to reproduce.
+Almost by definition this is about rare events that are hard to observe or reproduce.
-Developers have nothing better than to log as much detail as possible about the oddity, so when it happens they would
+Developers have nothing better than to log as much detail as possible about the oddity, so when it happens again they
-have at least some data in the logs to help.
+would have at least some data in the logs to help.

-But how do you know that specific rare event occurred in your application?
-Regularly checking the logs is not an option for something that happens once in a blue moon.
+But how do you know that specific event occurred in your application?
+Regularly checking the logs is not an option for
-Especially when logs are huge, numerous and are stored in restricted locations.
+something that happens once in a blue moon.
+Especially when logs are huge, numerous and are stored in restricted
+locations.
 [Advanced logs management solutions](https://www.elastic.co/what-is/elk-stack) can definitely help, but
 such tools are often not available to developer, and when they are, their learning curve is quite steep.

-Are there alternatives at the intersection of logging and notification concerns that could provide a simpler  solution
+Are there alternatives exist at the intersection of logging and notification concerns that could be a simpler solution
 to this problem?

-Recently, I learned about great Slack's feature called [Workflows](https://api.slack.com/workflows) that when used in
+Recently, I learned about interesting Slack's feature called [Workflows](https://api.slack.com/workflows) that when
-combination with properly configured logging library may offer such alternative.
+used in combination with properly configured logging library may offer such alternative.

 > Workflows are automated multi-step tasks or processes that can run right in Slack,
 > or connect with other tools and services.